ocpi/ocpi/OCPI.md

 When the request is invalid or raised an error condition, an error message is returned.

-The operator will thereafter publish messages to the provider via the NDR interface, the provider will return an OK to indicate that the message is accepted.
-When there is no OK returned, the operator will try it again until the operator sees no need in resending due to information irrelevancy
+The operator will thereafter publish messages to the provider via the different interfaces, the provider will return an OK to indicate that the message is accepted.
+When there is no OK returned, the operator will try it again until the operator sees no need in resending due to information irrelevancy.

 #### security handshake between provider and operator for the callbacks.
-When a provider wants to receive callback messages for the NDR, the provider will give credentials along with its' request.
+When a provider wants to receive callback messages, the provider will give credentials along with  the subscribe.
 In this way the operator makes use of the given credentials as Basic Authentication for the callback on the given URL in this request.

 ### Unsubscribe
 #### request
-Unsubscribe with the subscription id received during subscription, plus a list of charge points that you no longer wish to receive updates for.
-Without a list of charge points, all notifications subscribed by this endpoint are stopped.
+Unsubscribe with the subscription id received during subscription

 #### response
 An OK or error response

 ### SubscriptionStatus
 #### request
-Retrieve all charge points that the given subscription id is subscribed for.
+Retrieve all subscriptions and the evse_ids that these subscriptions support.

 #### response
 List of charge point Identifiers or an error response